-As an administrator, you can enforce password requirements to protect your users’ managed Google Accounts and meet your organization’s compliance needs.
+As an admin, you can enforce password requirements to protect your users’ managed Google Accounts and meet your organization’s compliance needs.
 You can also see which of your users’ passwords are weak by monitoring their password strength.

 Help keep user accounts secure